 Detailed understanding of the aerodynamic behavior and structural integrity of centrifugal compressors is essential to meet competitive market needs.
 The student will learn the basic phenomena occurring in inlets, impellers, diffusers, volutes, and return channels.
 The entire development and design process from 1D to 3D viscous methods is taught with live examples while stressing preliminary cycle work, velocity triangle optimization, blade loading considerations, viscous flow-field analysis, and structural analysis.
 Special emphasis is placed on surge, choke, design methodology, laboratory development, and model development.
-Students work a sample evaluation problem and tour advanced development laboratories.
-All lectures are given by internationally renowned authorities.
+Students work a sample evaluation problem, and all lectures are given by internationally renowned authorities.

-A major advance in understanding has been achieved in the Diffuser Consortium; the impact on stage distortion and possible effects on the design process will be discussed for the first time.
+A major advance in understanding has been achieved in the Diffuser Consortium; the impact on stage distortion and possible effects on the design process will be discussed.
 Grooved covers (Patent no. 8,926,276 B2) and Super Diffusers will also be mentioned as part of the changing fabric of compressor design and performance.

 Program OverviewIntroduction to Centrifugal Compressors Impeller Flow Analysis

 - Secondary flows